Cape Cod Lawyers Advising on Estate & Gift Tax Return Services

 What Are The Pros and Cons of Gifting Now vs. Later?

 Besides being able to take advantage of tax savings by using your annual and lifetime exclusion, by giving your heirs gifts now, you may be able to have better control over how they spend it, and you get to see them enjoy it and see the difference it makes in their lives.
 You may also avoid taxes by directly paying for something (a wedding, college tuition, etc.) instead of giving them the money.
 And by paying your heirs while you are still living, you have the ability to determine if they are spending it wisely or not, and stop paying them if they are using the money unwisely or in a frivolous manner.

 Conversely, you might choose to wait until you pass away to give out your money since you may need it for retirement or for expenses related to long-term or end-of-life care.
 It also gives you the opportunity to change your mind and alter the amount you want to leave your heirs after you pass away.
 It may also mean they will appreciate your money more because they had to earn it, and have better chances of making it in the world at an earlier age.

 How Can I Get Help to Prepare and File a Gift/Estate Tax Return?

 Regarding estate tax returns, we recommend that a federal return be filed even if it is not required, because it may be critical for many families whose estate is below the exemption amount.
 This allows the personal representative or executor to elect portability and enable a surviving spouse to receive the unused tax exemption of the first spouse to die.

-When you choose The Law Offices of Boyd & Boyd for your Estate and Trust Administration, your Estate tax return will be prepared by our team.
+When you choose The Law Offices of Boyd & Boyd for your Estate and Trust Administration, your Estate tax return will be prepared by our estate planning attorney.
 We can also assist you in preparing a gift tax return when your gifts of cash or property exceed your annual exclusion limit of $15,000.00 dollars.

 Call us at (508) 775-7800 and request a free initial estate planning consultation to learn more.